 Graduate Recruiting Funding

 Graduate Studies would like to encourage graduate programs to bring prospects to campus where they can meet with faculty, see the campus, attend a class, and speak to current UNM students.
 Graduate Studies will award up to $800/prospect for a recruiting visit.
 The funds are for the prospect's travel only (no group meals, no charges incurred by current students, faculty or staff).
 We encourage coordinating with similar departments such that a cohort of prospects can visit the campus together.
-For best consideration, graduate programs should make requests by February 15 but we realize that departments differ in their graduate application deadlines.
+For best consideration, graduate departments should make requests by February 15, but we realize that departments differ in their graduate application deadlines.
 For those departments that have application deadlines after February 15, submission of “good faith” funding request estimates are acceptable for the recruitment funding applications to meet the February 15 “best consideration” date.
 The estimated requests can be adjusted when the department obtains the actual information on the number of students they wish to bring to campus.
-Priority will be given to programs that can demonstrate prior outreach efforts; indicate the department cost-share investment for outreach and proposed recruitment; and explain how the targeted student(s) will diversify the graduate cohort.
-Please submit your requests to Margaret Gonzales at firstname.lastname@example.org.
+Priority will be given to departments that can demonstrate prior outreach efforts; indicate the department cost-share investment for outreach and proposed recruitment; and explain how the targeted student(s) will diversify the graduate cohort.
+Departments must submit the requests for the entire department.
+Requests from disciplines, area concentrations, etc. will not be accepted.
+Please submit your requests to Margaret Gonzales at email@example.com.

 Supplemental Recruitment Awards